-We engage in a broad range of areas at the regional and global level, as depicted in our work.
+We engage in a broad range of areas at the regional and global levels, as depicted in our work.

-The Regional Office is also engaged in project implementation of centralized projects such as the EU Readmission Capacity Building Facility (EURCAP), the ACP-EU Migration Action, Mainstreaming Migration into International Cooperation and Development, and EU Election Support missions.
-We also host the Mental Health and Psychosocial Support Section.
+The Regional Office also hosts centralized projects such as the EU Readmission Capacity Building Facility (EURCAP) and the Mainstreaming Migration into International Cooperation and Development (MMICD), and IOM's global Mental Health, Psychosocial Response and Intercultural Communication section.

 IOM engages with a wide range of strategic partners from different sectors.
 Partnerships are established in the areas of policy development, programme implementation, research and advocacy: